ibm-cloud-docs/codeengine/cmd_defs.md

 {: screen}

-## Jobdef commands
+## Job commands
-{: #cli-jobdef}
+{: #cli-job}

-Before you use job definition commands, you must be targeting a [project](#cli-project).
-A job definition is a template that contains workload configuration information that is used to run [jobs](#cli-job-run).
-After you create a job definition, one or more jobs can be submitted based on the job definition, optionally overwriting values of the job definition.
-Use job definition commands to create, display details, update, and delete jobs.
+A job runs your code to complete a task.
+Jobs are meant to be used for running container images that contain an executable that is designed to run one time and then exit.
+When you create a job, you can specify workload configuration information that is used each time the job is run.
+Before you use job commands, you must be targeting a [project](#cli-project).
 {: shortdesc}

-You can use either `jobdef` or `jd` in your job definition commands.
-To see CLI help for the job definition command, run `ibmcloud ce jd`.
+To see CLI help for the job commands, run `ibmcloud ce job -h`.
 {: tip}

-### `ibmcloud ce jobdef create`
+### `ibmcloud ce job create`
-{: #cli-jobdef-create}
+{: #cli-job-create}

 Create a job definition.

 ```
- ibmcloud ce jobdef create --name JOBDEF_NAME --image IMAGE_REF [--argument ARGUMENT] [--array-indices ARRAY_INDICES] [--command COMMAND] [--cpu CPU] [--env ENV] [--env-from-configmap ENV_FROM_CONFIGMAP] [--env-from-secret ENV_FROM_SECRET] [--ephemeral-storage EPHEMERAL_STORAGE] [--maxexecutiontime MAXEXECUTIONTIME] [--memory MEMORY] [--registry-secret REGISTRY_SECRET] [--retrylimit RETRYLIMIT]
+ ibmcloud ce job create --name JOB_NAME --image IMAGE_REF [--argument ARGUMENT] [--array-indices ARRAY_INDICES] [--command COMMAND] [--cpu CPU] [--env ENV] [--env-from-configmap ENV_FROM_CONFIGMAP] [--env-from-secret ENV_FROM_SECRET] [--ephemeral-storage EPHEMERAL_STORAGE] [--maxexecutiontime MAXEXECUTIONTIME] [--memory MEMORY] [--registry-secret REGISTRY_SECRET] [--retrylimit RETRYLIMIT]
 ```
 {: pre}